Cutting Carrying Costs and the Art of Reducing Waste

 It’s important to get this right because there are legal and business implications.
 You might mistakenly report higher expenses than you have and artificially reduce your taxes.
 Another reason is that your prices will go up.
 If you over-report your expenses, then you might put up your prices to make up for this.
 This might put off customers for no reason.

-This is why having a full understanding of standard accounting practices is essential for today’s small business owner.
+This is why having a full understanding of standard accounting practices is essential for today’s business owner.
 You can’t afford to not understand every cost that your business incurs.

 Learning to differentiate carrying costs from production costs is one of the tricks of the trade.
 It might be a good idea to keep just the right amount of stock ready to be sold as soon as possible.
 If you go down this route, be ready for shortages of supply or spikes in demand.